OctCarp/SUSTech_CS203-DSAA_2022f_Works/Lab5_1122/D_1500/readme.md

 However, you find that the control system is malfunctioning and you can only give the same command to both robots at the same time.

 Now you are giving the track of the two robots.
-If it is possible to let them reach their destinations at the same time?
+If it is possible to let them stay at their destinations at the same time?

 ## Input